trderx/EA_MindStorms/README.md

 https://www.forexfactory.com/showthread.php?t=736275

 Ideia.
 Structure for creating modular EAs.
-The idea is to create thefts with several different engines talking to each other or just one mechanism in a simple way to test various combinations of strategies.
+The idea is to create robots with several different engines talking to each other or just one mechanism in a simple way to test various combinations of strategies.

 An engine will only be a piece of the main EA.